aniass/Fraud-Detection/README.md

 ## Project contains:
 - fraud detection using machine learning models - **Fraud_detection.ipynb**
 - fraud detection using autoencoder model - **Fraud_Autoencoder.ipynb**

+## Summary
+The main aim of this project was prediction whether a given transaction was a fraud or not.
+The analysis included data analysis, data preparation and creation models by using Isolation Forest, Local Outlier Factor, Support Vector Machine (OneClassSVM) algorithms.
+In the first approach I evaluated our models with a few methods to check which model is the best.
+I used a accuracy score, f1 score, recall and confusion matrix.
+Finally the best model was One Class SVM with recall value 84%.
+That model has the lowest possible False Negatives rate and will be not miss many anomalies.

+The second part of analysis I used autoencoders model to fraud anomaly detection.
+I built the model only on one-class examples (normal transactions) with no suspicious transactions.
+I evaluated our model with a few methods such as reconstruction error, recall and confusion matrix.
+The model captures 83% of the anomaly data points (based on recall value) and has the low False Negatives rate and will be not miss many anomalies.

 ## Technologies

 The project is created with: